 We all know what the most hyped Salt Lake City restaurants are.
 Red Iguana, Takashi, The Copper Onion, and Oh Mai (just to name a few) are frequented, Instagrammed, and discussed by the ever rapidly growing foodie scene here in Salt Lake City- all deservedly so and several of which are on my list of Top 10 Places to Eat in Salt Lake City.

 But what about the lesser known gems?
 Maybe a handful of Salt Lake City restaurants that are worth the same hype, but for one reason or another aren’t as hyped?
-Don’t get me wrong- the popular spots are popular 90% of the time for a reason but I’m here to tell you that EVERY city has a list of lesser known gems that are worth your time and hard earned money.
+Don’t get me wrong- the popular spots are often popular for good reason but I’m here to tell you that EVERY city has a list of lesser known gems that are worth your time and hard earned money.
 I hope you enjoy my list of the top 10 most underrated Salt Lake City restaurants.
 Let me know if there are others you believe are underrated in SLC or your city that deserve more of the spotlight!

 I have a deep and undying love for Chunga’s over other Salt Lake City restaurants because it’s one of the best spots for delicious, authentic Mexican food in town!
 Chunga’s serves the best homemade guacamole, killer quesadillas, and a bomb burrito, but the absolute shining star IMHO are the tacos el pastor.
 And if you aren’t familiar with el pastor, picture slow cooked rotisserie pork infused with chile and pineapple flavor.
 Absolutely incredible.
 You can get the el pastor with any of their menu items but the most popular way to enjoy it is on tacos with cilantro, onion, and pineapple for garnishing.
 Chunga’s (180 S 900 W, Salt Lake City, UT // 801.953.1840)